 Is there an opportunity to study other subjects not offered at Wentworth Computer Science College?

 Yes.
 We aim, in the future, to develop on-line classes with Wentworth College class teachers in subjects such as Marine Studies, Geography and History etc. There are also online Cambridge programmes available for some selected subjects online.

 How is this school be different to my/my child’s current school?

 Wentworth Computer Science College has small classes providing an excellent teacher to student ratio.
 This campus of Wentworth College is focused on Digital Technology, Computer Science and other sciences therefore all students will have similar academic interests.
 It is a school for students wanting to study a curriculum of interest to them, while still providing a quality education which will set them up for success in an IT or Computer Science related field.

 At this stage these are not part of the initial programme.
 However, as the school grows and interest is gauged it is likely that there will be extra-curricular options.
 This may include sports such as basketball, volleyball, badminton, e-sports, robotics club and so on.

 Will I need to buy special equipment?

-Yes, all students will need to bring their own laptop.
-Chromebooks or tablets/iPads will not be appropriate.
-Specifications for this device will be given by the teaching staff upon enrolment.
+Yes, all students need to bring their own laptop.
+Chromebooks or tablets/iPads are not appropriate.
+Specifications for this device are given by the teaching staff upon enrolment.
 As the curriculum develops further it is likely that there may be some additional small costs associated with the technologies that are being taught.

 What size will the classes be?